AguilarRaul/AguilarRaul/README.md

 😃 **Fun fact**

-Passionate about sports and human performance (Basketball, Football, F1 and Running are my favorites).
-I love running and marathons 🏃🏻‍♂️.
+Passionate about sports and human performance.
+I love running 🏃🏻‍♂️.

 📬 **How to reach me**